eggthecat/galacticCalculatorVer2/README.md

 |Information collection| Enter age into input| Age is reflected|
 |Submit information| Press Submit button| Results for various planets are revealed|

 ## Bugs

+* input function activated by submit button does not work

 * MVP not achieved